Maine Student Grants for College

 With the rising cost of higher education today, nearly every student is looking for ways to reduce the money they will need to pay out for their extended learning.
 In addition to the rising cost, nearly every employer is looking for prospective employees who have college degrees.

 NextGen offers several different ways for Maine residents to receive a grant for higher education.
-The first grant available is a Harold Alfond College Challenge Grant which is awarded to Maine resident babies who open a NextGen account under the age of one.
+One of their biggest grants is the Harold Alfond College Challenge Grant.
+This is for new-born babies in Maine who open a NextGen account before they reach one-year old.

-The next is known as the Initial Matching Grant which is awarded to families who open a NextGen account.
-First, a bit of information about NextGen.
+Another grant NextGen offers is the Initial Matching Grant.
+All you have to do is register a NextGen account if your child is over one-year old.
 NextGen is a college savings program which qualifies as a Section 529 savings account.

 It is administered by the Financial Authority of Maine, known as FAME.